akisaarinen/smartdiet/README.md

 Compiling SmartDiet modifications to Android SDK
 ------------------------------------------------

+This procedure will increment the default buffer size that DDMS sets when recording a Java execution trace.
+This enabled you to capture longer execution runs, the default buffer size will overflow rather quickly and you only record very short runs, especially with CPU intensive apps.

 * Go to your <code>android-2.2.1-r2</code> platform source directory.
 * Go to <code>sdk/ddms</code> subdirectory in your <code>android-2.2.1-r2</code> platform source directory.
   <pre>